Murder of Danielle van Dam: Aftermath

-Westerfield is currently incarcerated at San Quentin State Prison while his appeal is pending.
-Because of the continuing 2006 moratorium on executions in California, and the July 2014 ruling on the unconstitutionality of the death penalty in California, it is not known when or if Westerfield will face execution.
+Westerfield is currently incarcerated at High Desert State Prison due to the continuing 2006 moratorium on executions in California, and the July 2014 ruling on the unconstitutionality of the death penalty in California.
+It is not known when or if Westerfield will face execution.

 The van Dams sued Westerfield, but the case was settled out of court.
 The van Dams were awarded $416,000 from several insurance companies who insured Westerfield's home, SUV, and motor home.
 The settlement also prevents Westerfield from ever profiting from his crime.

 When the trial was over, the media, quoting unnamed police sources, reported that Westerfield's lawyers were just minutes away from negotiating a plea bargain when a group of private citizen searchers organized by the Laura Recovery Center found Danielle's body.
 According to these reports, under the deal Westerfield would have taken police to the site where her body was located, in exchange for a sentence of life without parole.
 Both the prosecution and the defense declined to comment on these reports.
 Many people, including Fox News commentator Bill O'Reilly, expressed outrage at the revelation, claiming that Westerfield's attorneys misled the jury by proposing an "unknown kidnapper scenario" even though their client said he knew the location of the body; however, legal specialists pointed out that defense attorneys are obligated to mount a vigorous defense regardless of their own opinion of the client's guilt or innocence.